conor-b1995/p1-equal-gym/README.md

     * Price list
         * The price list gives the user the full price list for all classes, guest passes and for anyone interested in membership.
-        * There is an information message at the bottom to let the user know how long a pass for a class last.
+        * There is an information message at the bottom to let the user know how long a pass for a class lasts.
         ![Price list](/assets/images/price-list.jpg)

     * Free trial
         * The free trial form gives new vistors to the gym/website the opportunity to sign up for one month free to get comfortable and familiar with the gym.
         ![Trial form](/assets/images/free-trial.jpg)

     * Contact us
         * The contact section includes links to the relevant social media sites.
 The links will open to a new tab to allow easy navigation to the user.
         * It also includes the address of the gym, phone number, email address and business hours.
-        * This section is important so customers can book classes and cto ask any questions they may have.
+        * This section is important so customers can book classes and to ask any questions they may have.
         ![Contact section](/assets/images/contact-us.jpg)

 *   ### Future features